Jacob Finkle, Music Director

 Rachel Rosenman, Soprano Section Leader

 Rachel is proud to be a founding member of the Seattle Jewish Chorale (SJC).
 She holds a B.A. in Psychology and Women's Studies from Brandeis University and an M.A. in Organizational Development from Antioch University Seattle.
 Rachel has sung in choirs since the fifth grade and in Jewish choirs since her days singing with the Temple Emanuel Youth Choir in Newton, MA under the direction of Cantor Charles Osborne.
 She has been privileged to sing in Germany and the Czech Republic and was one of three featured soloists singing the Dedication Anthem for The New England Holocaust Memorial in Boston, MA.
 As a child, Rachel studied violin, flute and piano, but eventually left them all to pursue an athletic career as a gymnast, figure skater, soccer player and dancer.
 Many years later, as an early childhood educator, Rachel enjoyed teaching preschoolers how to spell their own names through music, as well as teaching her nephew the amazing "Baby Shark" song with accompanying hand gestures.
-Today, Rachel most values facilitating relationship-building and community engagement and appreciates her work as the LIFE & LEGACY Associate at the Jewish Federation of Greater Seattle.
+Today, Rachel most values facilitating relationship-building and community engagement and appreciates her work as the LIFE & LEGACY® Manager and Development Officer at the Jewish Federation of Greater Seattle.
 She is continuously inspired by the generosity and love shared among the SJC membership which extends also to the network of people and organizations that support SJC's mission.

 Naomi Adele Smith, Alto Section Leader